vast-data/vastdb_python_beam_sink/README.md

-# Apache Beam starter for Python
+# Apache Beam starter for Python with VastDB

 If you want to clone this repository to start your own project, you can choose the license you prefer and feel free to delete anything related to the license you are dropping.